Skip to content

 4. DDEV handles DNS and TLS certificates automatically

-The UI reads your .decodie/ directory from the project root — the same entries generated by the Claude Code skill, VS Code extension, or GitHub Action.
+The UI reads your .decodie/ directory from the project root — the same entries generated by the Decodie skills, VS Code extension, or GitHub Action.

 Terminal window